Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

-In this Letter, we have established the BEC for the point-gap topological phases in junction systems, which is regarded as a natural extension of the BEC for juction systems in Hermitian systems.
+{\it Conclusion}.
+In this Letter, we have established the BEC for the point-gap topological phases in junction systems.
 To summarize, for the point-gap topological phases in junction systems with PBC, the PBC junction spectra do not appear where the winding number for each subsystem is equal.
-Further, almost all the eigenstates are localized in junction systems with PBC and exhibit the non-Hermitian proximity effect.
-We also confirmed that the energy spectrum for the junction system with OBC appears on and inside the spectrum for the corresponding junction system with PBC.
-Thereby, the BEC for the point-gap topological phases \cite{Gong2018,Okuma2020} can be applied to the junction systems with OBC as well.
+Further, almost all the eigenstates are localized near the interface and exhibit the non-Hermitian proximity effects.
+We also revealed that the OBC junction spectrum appears on and inside the corresponding PBC junction spectrum.
+Thereby, the BEC for the point-gap topological phases \cite{Gong2018,Okuma2020,Zhang2020} can be applied to the junction systems with OBC as well.

-While our conclusion is derived from a specific lattice model, we consider that the present statement can be applied for more general junction systems with point-gap topological phases.
+Since the BEC for junction systems in Hermitian systems requiring that the number of edge states is given by the difference in topological number for each subsystem is generally valid, the BEC for non-Hermitian junction systems we established, Eqs. (\ref{38}) and (\ref{38_2}), is regarded as a natural extension of the BEC for Hermitian junction systems.
+Therefore, while our conclusion is derived from a specific lattice model, we consider that the present statements can be applied to more general junction systems with point-gap topological phases.
 Especially, it is quite interesting to study the non-Hermitian proximity effects for other systems.